Asteroid: Terminology

-In 2006, the International Astronomical Union (IAU) introduced the currently preferred broad term small Solar System body, defined as an object in the Solar System that is neither a planet, a dwarf planet, nor a natural satellite; this includes asteroids, comets, and more recently discovered classes.
+In 2006, the International Astronomical Union (IAU) introduced the currently preferred broad term small Solar System body, defined as an object in the Solar System that is neither a planet, a dwarf planet, nor a natural satellite; this includes asteroids, comets, centaurs, trojans, and trans-Neptunian objects.
 According to IAU, "the term 'minor planet' may still be used, but generally, 'Small Solar System Body' will be preferred."

 Historically, the first discovered asteroid, Ceres, was at first considered a new planet.
 (Note: Ceres is the largest asteroid and now classified as a dwarf planet.
 All other asteroids are now classified as small Solar System bodies along with comets, centaurs, and the smaller trans-Neptunian objects.)
 It was followed by the discovery of other similar bodies, which with the equipment of the time appeared to be points of light like stars, showing little or no planetary disc, though readily distinguishable from stars due to their apparent motions.
 This prompted the astronomer Sir William Herschel to propose the term asteroid, (Note: In an oral presentation, Clifford Cunningham presented his finding that the word was coined by Charles Burney, Jr., the son of a friend of Herschel.) coined in Greek as ἀστεροειδής, or asteroeidēs, meaning 'star-like, star-shaped', and derived from the Ancient Greek ἀστήρ astēr 'star, planet'.
-In the early second half of the 19th century, the terms asteroid and planet (not always qualified as "minor") were still used interchangeably.
+In the second half of the 19th century, the terms asteroid and planet (not always qualified as "minor") were still used interchangeably.
 (Note: For example, the Annual of Scientific Discovery: "Professor J. Watson has been awarded by the Paris Academy of Sciences, the astronomical prize, Lalande foundation, for the discovery of eight new asteroids in one year.
 The planet Lydia (No. 110), discovered by M. Borelly at the Marseilles Observatory [...]
 M. Borelly had previously discovered two planets bearing the numbers 91 and 99 in the system of asteroids revolving between Mars and Jupiter".